 Climb rock faces in the cool autumn mountains of North Carolina, journey by river through the canopied forests and barrier islands of Florida and summit peaks in the Land of Fire and Ice at the edge of the world in Patagonia.
-This expedition offers the chance to challenge yourself, practice leadership skills and foster a strong sense of personal development.
-While living and traveling in the classroom of the great outdoors, gain a clear sense of your abilities, build strong bonds with your group and walk away with a greater understanding of the wilderness, the world and yourself.
+This expedition offers the chance to challenge yourself, practice leadership skills and strengthen your sense of personal development.
+While living and traveling in the classroom of the great outdoors, you will gain a clear sense of your abilities, build strong bonds with your group and walk away with a greater understanding of the wilderness, the world and yourself.

-This course may be full or preparing to leave in the next week.
+This course starts within the next week.
 Please call us at 866-467-7651 to assess the possibility of applying for this course!

 Outward Bound is accredited with the American Gap Association and is the longest running program in this elite group dedicated to providing safe, meaningful and high-caliber educational experiences to students.

 While in the Blue Ridge Mountains, participants will have the opportunity to prepare for the unexpected by earning a Wilderness First Aid (WFA) certification during the mountains phase of the course.
 This fast-paced, hands-on training is designed to teach skills to care for those who become ill or injured far from definitive medical care.
 Offered through a partnership with Landmark Learning, an accredited organization, this certification will include classroom lectures and demonstrations, combined with realistic scenarios where mock patients will challenge participants to use what they've learned.
 After successfully completing the WFA and CPR components, students are eligible to apply for academic credit for this certification.

-Blue Ridge Mountains, NC
+Blue Ridge Mountains, North Carolina

 The long geologic and evolutionary history of the Southern Appalachians has created one of the most biologically diverse regions in North America; some even say it is “rainforest-like.”
 This region is home to beautiful rushing rivers, hundreds of waterfalls and some of the highest peaks in the Eastern United States—including Mt.
 Mitchell (elevation 6,684 feet), the highest point east of the Mississippi River.
-Outward Bound students can expect to share the wilderness with over 700 different kinds of trees, more than 50 types of mammals, 150 different types of birds and over 50 species of amphibians.
+Its diverse landscapes have been featured in many motion pictures including The Hunger Games and The Last of the Mohicans.

 Waterways of Central Florida